josephross004/MicroPypam/README.md

 # MicroPypam: Stripped PyPam for use on embedded 32-bit system

+## !!This package is still under development and may not function as intended!!

 ## ACKNOWLEDGEMENTS
 The [PyPam](https://github.com/lifewatch/pypam), [PyHydrophone](https://github.com/lifewatch-pyhydrophone) projects contributed greatly to this effort.